What's currently going on in the league and our community.

 This year marks the 100th anniversary of Illinois granting women the right to vote in federal elections, and the League is planning exciting activities for members and the public to ensure that the enormous significance of this even is remembered and renewed throughout the state.

-This convention marks a special anniversary for women's suffrage.
 On June 26, 1913, Illinois became the first state east of the Mississippi River to allow women to vote in national elections.

 Wanted: People who want Illinois to have a more responsive and fair fiscal policy